HassanSajjad-302/HMake/README.md

 <details>
 <summary> Step-by-Step Explanation </summary>

-Any of the following example can be built by creating a build-dir in the example directory.
-These examples are same to those in `Example/` directory.

-To build these, follow the following steps.

-After fetching source-code,
-modify the last line in ```CppCompilerFeatures::initialize``` to point to the path of release binary of my custom Clang fork.
-Then build the HMake project
-and add the build-dir in path environment variable.
-Run ```htools``` (with admin permission on Windows).
-This detects all the installed tools.
 Unlike few other build-systems, HMake does not detect the tools installed every time you configure a project but is instead done only when you run ```htools``` and the result is cached to